martintuk/docker-compose-livereloader/README.md

 - **RESTART_TIMEOUT**: The timeout period in seconds to wait for the container to restart.
 (Requied: False, Default: 10, same as the default timeout of Docker)
 - **RELOAD_DIR**: The directory or directories to monitor for changes (multiple directories can be supplied, comma-separated).
-This can also be automatically derived from the mount directory in the livereloader service but in case you want to explicitly set it, this environment variable can be used.
-(Required: False, Default:
-  \<Mount Directory in Docker-compose\>)
+(Required: True)

 # Contribute